I Don’t meet the competition. I Crush It! – Charles H. Revson | American businessman |

 The analysis of the customer journey is no longer an easy and straightforward highway journey as it once used to be.
 Instead, it has a lot of twists and turns due to the emerging trends in the digital world.

 Gone are the days when companies could analyze a few customers and come up with a marketing strategy.
 With the plethora of data available on customer preference and customer behavior, it is becoming humanly impossible to analyze the data manually.
 Artificial Intelligence has come up as a solution to this problem!

 Social Media monitoring tools are of great help to get an idea of what your competitors are doing.
 With the help of Artificial Intelligence enabled tools, you can collect online and social media conversations relating to your competitors.

 Take for example, by monitoring the online community forums, you can get to know the next big move of your competitor.
 It could be ideas that are posted by consumers.
 It could be an upcoming product launch or even a marketing campaign that can get your competitors ahead of you.

 Competitor Analysis Conducted by Clootrack

-Through the use of AI-enabled software, companies can gather a huge amount of social media data from your customers.
+Through the use of AI-enabled software, companies can gather a huge amount of social media data from their customers.
 Customer data can be converted into actionable insights that throw light on customer perceptions, customer behavior, and brand equity.

 After a detailed analysis of 40,338 traveler and guest conversations, Clootrack analyzed 5 Top US hotels.
 With the help of AI and online customer data, Clootrack created a list of the top customer perception drivers.
-Each of TOP 5 US Hotels was ranked based on customer perceptions.
+Each of the TOP 5 US Hotels was ranked based on customer perceptions.